- Become a Lawyer

 Moreover, the CLFL will not necessarily raise the total professional liability levy (Part A Levy plus CLFL) paid by Subscribers practicing in civil litigation.
 This is one of the benefits of the CLFL for those Subscribers, as opposed to simply increasing the Part A Levy for all Subscribers practicing in civil litigation.

 A CLFL credit of $528 per Subscriber was applied to the Part A Levy for the 2021-2022 policy year.
 This is based on forecasted CLFL revenue for this policy year.
-The actual amounts raised by the CLFL may be affected by factors such as the number of exempt versus assessable filings, the number of filings by self-represented litigants, and the actual volume of litigation.
+The actual amounts raised by the CLFL may be affected by factors such as the number of exempts versus assessable filings, the number of filings by self-represented litigants, and the actual volume of litigation.
 If actual amounts materially differ from forecasted amounts, adjustments in future levies may be required.

 Because amounts collected under the CLFL will help offset some of the claim costs of the indemnity program, the CLFL is expected to continue to generate credits to be applied against the Part A Levy in future policy years.